fluxninja/aperture/docs/content/reference/configuration/spec.md

 [label](/concepts/flow-label.md) with given key.
 For example, to give each user a separate limit, assuming you have a _user_ flow label set up, set `label_key: "user"`.
 If no label key is specified, then all requests matching the selectors will be rate limited based on the global bucket.
+Deprecated: v2.25.0.
+Use _limit_by_label_key_ instead.

 </dd>
 <dt>lazy_sync</dt>